 Generally, the teacher will deal with infractions.
 Should circumstances warrant, the parent and/or the Administration involved will be consulted.
 In cases of serious or repeated violations, students may be subject to disciplinary suspension or expulsion.
+The principal will exercise his/her discretion whether the suspension should be served in-school or at home.
 The school's fair procedure to be used in cases of possible suspension or expulsion is as follows:

 While on suspension, the student is still responsible for missed work.
-After the specified amount of time for suspension, which shall not exceed three consecutive school days, the student and the parent(s)/guardian(s) will meet with the Administration for reinstatement.
+After the specified amount of time for suspension, which shall not exceed three consecutive school days, (unless approved i consultation with the superintendent) the student and the parent(s)/guardian(s) will meet with the Administration for reinstatement.
 The Administration reserves the right to determine the conditions for reinstatement.

 An expelled student forfeits all privileges of the School of the Cathedral student.
-The Administrator reserves the right not to re-admit an expelled student at a later date.
+The Administrator reserves the right not to readmit an expelled student at a later date.
 If a student is to be expelled, the student is entitled to a prompt review procedure established by the Department of Catholic Schools.
 A written request for review must be submitted to the Superintendent of Catholic Schools within 10 working days of the notice of intent to expel.
-Parents are given the option to withdraw the student in lieu of expulsion.
+In some cases, parents are given the option to withdraw the student in lieu of expulsion.